filrak/next/packages/core/docs/core/utils/server-side-rendering.md

 ## Usage

+In the most cases, the composable functions provide SSR support (it is always transparent for developer).
-if you want to build a new composable-factory that supports SSR you have to use `useSSR` function:
+To build that composable you have to create a new composable-factory with using `useSSR` function.

 ```js
 import { useSSR } from '@vue-storefront/utils';